anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 As stated in (#profiles), extensions may rely on other extensions by stipulating the usage of those other extensions.

-For example, the extensions "bazz" may require the usage of structures defined in "fuzz" instead of redefining new, equivalent structures:
+For example, the extension "bazz" may require the usage of structures defined in "fuzz" instead of redefining new, equivalent structures:

     {